HouzuoGuo/laitos/doc/Get-started.md

 inactive.

-As an example, here we use laitos DNS server for a safer and ad-free web experience, and automatically keep server computer updated with latest softwares:
+As an example, here we use laitos DNS server for a safer and ad-free web experience, and automatically keep server computer updated with latest software:

     {
       "DNSDaemon": {